-The most natural specification to which to compare Model (6) is Model (3), as they both feature age and income variation in the shock probability.
-That said, Model (3) is more parsimonious without the mixture in $\varepsilon$ and fewer parameters for the exponential shock compared with a normal mixture.
+both feature age and income variation in the shock probability.
+That said, Model (2) is more parsimonious without the mixture in $\varepsilon$ and fewer parameters for the exponential shock compared with a normal mixture.
 Yet, it provides a better fit for six of the seven sets of moments, with the employment CDF being the only exception.

-In Model (7), we combine the two most promising features we found so far: the normal mixture specifications for $\eta_t$ and $\varepsilon_t$ from Model (5) with the state-dependent nonemployment risk from Model (3).
-The resulting model improves the fit quite a bit, with an objective value of 27.2 compared with 41.0 for Model (6) and 35.7 for Model (3).
-Moreover, with nonemployment shocks capturing the negative tail shocks, the normal mixture for $\eta_t$ no longer features a rare disaster shock: The negative mean is no longer at the lower bound, its probability is higher (17.6%), and its standard deviation is much smaller (0.11 vs. between 1.07 and 1.58 in previous models).
+In Model (5), we combine the two most promising features we found so far: the normal mixture specifications for $\eta_t$ and $\varepsilon_t$ from Model (3) with the state-dependent nonemployment risk from Model (2).
+The resulting model improves the fit quite a bit, with an objective value of 27.2 compared with 41.0 for Model (4) and 35.7 for Model (2).
+Moreover, with nonemployment shocks capturing the negative tail shocks, the normal mixture for $\eta_t$ no longer features a rare disaster shock: The negative mean is no longer at the lower bound, its probability is higher (17.6%), and its standard deviation is much smaller (0.11 versus between 1.07 and 1.58 in previous models).

-Compared with Model (3), the improvements are mostly in the impulse response moments, the age-variance profile (showing by far the best fit of any model so far), and the nonemployment CDF.
+Compared with Model (2), the improvements are mostly in the impulse response moments (Figure 13), the age-variance profile (showing by far the best fit of any model so far), and the nonemployment CDF.
 Hence, while the cross-sectional moments can be generated to a large extent with either heterogeneous nonemployment risk or a mixture of normals, the nonlinear earnings persistence is better captured by combining the two features.
 In particular, the moderate mean reversion following extreme earnings changes (Figure 10) cannot be explained by fully transitory or permanent shocks.
 Nonemployment shocks are better able to generate this pattern with their long-lasting but nonpermanent effects.